-These changes would result in improvements in diversity that would benefit plants and animals in the project area.
-Plantations would have a more appropriate mix of tree species.
+These changes would result in improvements in diversity that would benefit plants and animals in the project area and across the landscape.
+Plantations would have a more complex mix of tree species and spatial arrangement.
 There would be greater variability of vertical and horizontal stand structure and more sunlight would reach the forest floor to create greater diversity of ground vegetation.
-There would be a greater diversity of live and dead trees with the elements of wood decay.
+There would be a greater diversity of live trees and sufficient quantities of dead trees, down wood, and live trees with the elements of wood decay to meet the needs of dependent species.